-Whether a parent has intentionally alienated or interfered with the other parent's - (10) Whether one or both parents are opposed to joint physical custody.
-A parent's opposition to joint physical custody is not determinative in itself, but only one factor for the court to consider; - 9 (11) The geographic proximity of the parents;

-relationship with the child;

-- 10 (12) Whether the safety of the child, other children, or the other parent will be 11 jeopardized by an award of joint physical custody; - 12 (13) Whether a parent allows another person custody or control of, or unsupervised 13 access to, a child after knowing the person is required to register or is on the sex 14 offender registry as a sex offender under chapter 22-24B; - (14) Whether a parent has attempted to influence a custody determination by alleging, falsely or without good cause, that the child or the sibling of the child has been subjected to physical or sexual abuse or abuse and neglect, as set forth in § 25-4-45.8; - 19 (15) Whether a parent is physically and mentally capable of providing temporal, mental, 20 and moral wellness for the child; - 21 (16) Whether a parent has the capacity and disposition to provide the child with protection, food, clothing, medical care, and other basic needs; - 23 (17) Whether a parent is willing and capable able to provide the child love, affection, 24 guidance, and education in order to impart the family's religion or creed; - Whether a parent is committed to prepare the child for responsible adulthood, as well as to ensure that the child experiences a fulfilling childhood; - 27 (19) Whether a parent provides exemplary modeling so that the child witnesses 28 firsthand what it means to be a good parent, a loving spouse, and a responsible 29 citizen; - Whether a parent provides a stable and consistent home environment including the relationship and interaction of the child with the parents, stepparents, siblings, and extended families; - The extent of the child's adjustment in regards regard to home, school, and community;
+- (9) Whether a parent has intentionally alienated or interfered with the other parent's relationship with the child; - (10) Whether one or both parents are opposed to joint physical custody.
+A parent's opposition to joint physical custody is not determinative in itself, but only one factor for the court to consider; - (11) The geographic proximity of the parents; - (12) Whether the safety of the child, other children, or the other parent will be jeopardized by an award of joint physical custody; - (13) Whether a parent allows another person custody or control of, or unsupervised access to, a child after knowing the person is required to register or is on the sex offender registry as a sex offender under chapter 22-24B; - (14) Whether a parent has attempted to influence a custody determination by alleging, falsely or without good cause, that the child or the sibling of the child has been subjected to physical or sexual abuse or abuse and neglect, as set forth in § 25-4-45.8; - (15) Whether a parent is physically and mentally capable of providing temporal, mental, and moral wellness for the child; - (16) Whether a parent has the capacity and disposition to provide the child with protection, food, clothing, medical care, and other basic needs; - (17) Whether a parent is willing and capable to provide the child love, affection, guidance, and education in order to impart the family's religion or creed; - (18) Whether a parent is committed to prepare the child for responsible adulthood, as well as to ensure that the child experiences a fulfilling childhood; - (19) Whether a parent provides exemplary modeling so that the child witnesses firsthand what it means to be a good parent, a loving spouse, and a responsible citizen; - (20) Whether a parent provides a stable and consistent home environment including the relationship and interaction of the child with the parents, stepparents, siblings, and extended families; - (21) The extent of the child's adjustment in regards regard to home, school, and community; - (22) Whether a break in attachment-with to the parent with whom the child has formed a closer attachment would-cause detriment be detrimental due to the break in continuity for the child; and

-1 (22) Whether a break in attachment-with to the parent with whom the child has formed 2 a closer attachment would-cause detriment be detrimental due to the break in 3 continuity for the child; and 4 (23) Whether a parent is guilty of misconduct that may have a harmful effect on the 5 child.
-6 Section 5.
+(23) Whether a parent is guilty of misconduct that may have a harmful effect on the child.

+Section 5.
 That § 25-4A-25 be REPEALED.

-7 If both parents agree to joint physical custody of a child, the court is not required 8 to consider the factors set forth in § 25-4A-24.
-9 Section ( 5.
+If both parents agree to joint physical custody of a child, the court is not required to consider the factors set forth in § 25-4A-24.

+Section 6.
 That § 25-4A-26 be REPEALED.

-10 Nothing in §§ 25-4A-21 to 25-4A-27, inclusive, creates a presumption of joint 11 physical custody.
-The court shall determine the appropriate physical care, custody, and 12 contro ol of a minor child based on a determination of the best interests of the child.
+Nothing in §§ 25-4A-21 to 25-4A-27, inclusive, creates a presumption of joint physical custody.
+The court shall determine the appropriate physical care, custody, and control of a minor child based on a determination of the best interests of the child."